Enalean/tuleap-documentation-en/languages/en/user-guide/frs.rst

 collapsed package, simply click the *plus* icon before the package name.
 By default, all the packages are expanded.

-SYS\_PRODUCT\_NAME gives you the opportunity to monitor the packages.
+|SYSPRODUCTNAME| gives you the opportunity to monitor the packages.
 Like this, you will be notified when a new release is available, or if a release is updated, etc. In order to monitor a package, click the *bell* icon located after the package name.
 If you're already monitoring the